-With that in mind, we’re predicting an increase in multimedia consumption.
-In addition, businesses will invest heavily in their own video output and producing their own podcasts.
+With that in mind, we expect that the increase in multimedia consumption is only going to continue its increase.
+In addition, businesses will continue to invest heavily in their own video output and producing their own podcasts.

 One thing is for sure, though.
-Whatever does come to pass in 2020, producing a variety of different types of media will always be key to a startup’s success.
+Whatever does come to pass in 2021, producing a wide variety of paid, earned, owned, and shared media will always be key to a startup’s success.